Alexander-Barth/HF-radar-assim-exercise/README.md

 Required software:

 * Julia available from https://julialang.org/downloads/.
 The exercise is tested with the versions 1.0, 1.3 and 1.4 of Julia (on Linux and Windows 10) and Mac OS should work too.
+Windows 7
+[is no longer support by Mircosoft](https://support.microsoft.com/en-us/help/4057281/windows-7-support-ended-on-january-14-2020) and is also no longer supported by Julia.

 * Some Julia packages, which can be installed with these commands once you started Julia: